.

 Testing a 10400mAh battery with the PedalCell rim dynamo.
 Graph: PedalCell

-PedalCell has recently conducted a lab test (with CyclingAbout contributions 😊) to see how their rim dynamo deals with changes in cycling speed.
-You can read a copy of their white paper HERE.
+PedalCell recently ran a lab test (with contributions from me!) to see how their rim dynamo responds to changing cycling speeds.
+You can check out their white paper HERE.

-For the PedalCell, at least, the data suggest that around 2mph/3kph is enough to trigger a change in charge rate.
+For the PedalCell, the data suggests that a speed change of roughly 2 mph (3 kph) is enough to trigger a change in the charge rate.

-By extracting the power and time information from this graph, we can roughly calculate how much charge the PedalCell can put into a battery pack if you were cycling on undulating terrain (50-second descent followed by a 10-second climb x 60).
+By extracting the power and time data from the graph, we can estimate how much energy the PedalCell could deliver on undulating terrain.

 The Complexity of Calculating Smartphone Charging Rates

-The PedalCell rim dynamo fitted up to a Salsa Journeyman.
+The PedalCell rim dynamo is fitted to a Salsa Journeyman.
 Image: PedalCell

-And lastly, the dynamo USB charger that you’re using should also support the appropriate USB charging protocols for your smartphone.
-There are dozens of protocols that have been created by governing bodies and private companies to safely draw the maximum amount of power.
-If your charger is not using the suitable charging protocol for your smartphone, it may not achieve its full charging rate.
+• USB charger compatibility: Your dynamo USB charger needs to support the appropriate charging protocols for your phone.
+There are dozens of standards created by industry groups and companies to safely deliver maximum power.
+If your charger doesn’t support the right protocol, your phone may not charge at full speed.

 The PedalCell rim dynamo offers up to 70% more power than a hub dynamo.
 Image: PedalCell

-In some cases, smartphones do not charge well from a dynamo because the charging software thinks it is receiving power from a faulty wall charger, resulting in a significant throttling of the charge rate.
+In some cases, smartphones don’t charge well from a dynamo because the charging software mistakes the input for a faulty wall charger, causing it to severely throttle the charge rate.

 Smartphone Charging With Varying Speeds